ruricolist/serapeum/REFERENCE.md

       (:method ((t1 timestamp) (t2 integer))
         (time= t2 t1)))

-This is easy to read, but it has three disadvantages.
+This is easy to read, but it has three potential disadvantages.
 (1) There is no exhaustiveness checking.
 If, at some point in the future, you want to add another representation of time to your project, the compiler will not warn you if you forget to update `time=`.
 (This is bad enough with only two objects to dispatch on, but with three or more it gets rapidly easier to miss a case.)
 (2) You cannot use the `universal-time` type you just defined; it is a type, not a class, so you cannot specialize methods on it.
 (3) You are paying a run-time price for extensibility -- the inherent overhead of a generic function